Unsure of how to get a commercial loan? We’ve got you covered! Read on to learn everything you need to know about commercial loans.

 Loans have become a fact of life.
 An approved loan application has allowed people to go to school, buy homes, and afford cars.
 Loans have become even more integral to small businesses and investors, allowing for immense growth and new opportunities.

-Getting a commercial loan can come with its own challenges, but knowing how to properly go about the commercial lending process can help to open up your world and expand your business.
+Getting a commercial property loan can come with its own challenges, but knowing how to properly go about the lending process of buying commercial property can help to open up your world and expand your business.
 Commercial real estate loans are generally used for purchasing commercial property or renovating existing property.
 Learn more about how to get a commercial loan below.

-The specific requirements for a commercial loan will vary from commercial lender, but most lenders look at three main things: your business’ finances, characteristics of the specific property, and your personal finances.
+Similar to residential loans, the specific requirements for a commercial mortgage will vary from commercial lender, but most lenders look at three main things: your business’ finances, characteristics of the specific property, and your personal finances.

 Along with checking your books, lenders will most likely use your company’s debt service coverage ratio, which is essentially your annual net operating income compared to your annual total debt service.
 Your debt service is measured by the amount of principal that you have to pay as well as the interest on any debts.
 Ratios of 1.25 and higher are required by most lenders.

-While it may seem strange that lenders care about personal finances for a commercial loan, lenders still want to look at your personal finances.
+While it may seem strange that lenders care about personal finances for a commercial mortgage loan, lenders still want to look at your personal finances.
 Checking your personal credit score and financial history gives lenders insight into any past problems you may have had.
-Defaults, tax liens, foreclosures, and other issues, even on your personal account, can still point to a high risk.
+Defaults, tax liens, foreclosures, and other issues, even on your personal account or credit card, can still point to a high risk.
 A low personal credit score may also prevent approval for a commercial loan or lead to a higher interest rate or down payment.

 It’s also important to note that your small business must be structured and categorized as a business entity.
 This means that it must be registered as an S corporation or limited liability company.
 Loans for sole proprietorships would be considered personal loans, not commercial.
 While this is still a viable option, be aware that defaulting on a personal loan for your business could put your finances at risk.